 To reach the museum step outside onto the platform and head right.
 You will pass an authentic old fashioned barber shop - you may be lucky on occasion to see the barber in action giving a shave.
 Cross over the rail tracks to enter the main exhibition area.

-Land 1 The Great Discovery - Take a short but fascinating audio tour (Dutch, English or German) around the beginnings of the steam age in the Netherlands.
+1. The Great Discovery - Take a short but fascinating audio tour (Dutch, English or German) around the beginnings of the steam age in the Netherlands.
 The first railway line was Amsterdam-Haarlem which opened in 1839 using De Arend steam locomotive.
-Includes a mock-up of Amsterdam's station from the time and a working replica of De Arend.
+It includes a mock-up of Amsterdam station from the time and a working replica of De Arend.

-Land 2 Dream Journeys - How the well-to-do from the 19th century travelled in style by railway - such as taking a trip on the Orient Express from Paris to Constantinople (Istanbul) and on to Cairo.
+2. Dream Journeys - Discover how the well-to-do from the 19th century travelled in style by railway - such as taking a trip on the Orient Express from Paris to Constantinople (Istanbul) and on to Cairo.
 On show is a fine display of railway posters and leaflets from the time - including many advertising ferry/rail services between England and Holland.

-Land 3 Steel Monsters - A mechanical ride (max 4 persons per car) which takes you on a brief journey through the dark with the Gommers family, 3 generations who worked on the railways.
+3. Steel Monsters - A mechanical ride (max 4 persons per car) which takes you through the dark with the Gommers family, 3 generations who worked on the railways.
 You will experience close encounters with some giant steam trains.
 The narration is in Dutch only and the ride itself is a little tame.
-Expect queues on busy days.

-Basic café-restaurant facilities are located off the old station hall and at Land 4.
-The museum shop sells many railway themed items such as large yellow NS (Dutch Railways) timetable boards - as seen in many a student house!
+There are café-restaurant facilities and a museum shop which sells many railway themed items such as large yellow NS (Dutch Railways) timetable boards.

-Overall an enjoyable place to spend a few hours for both young and old.
+Overall the Spoorwegmuseum is an enjoyable place to spend a few hours for both young and old.